Redrot/redrot.github.io/talks.md

 > On endotrivial complexes and the generalized Dade group, June 2024
 - Representation Theory and Related Geometry: Progress and Prospects
 > On endotrivial complexes and the generalized Dade group, May 2024
+- UCLA Algebra Seminar
+> On endotrivial complexes and the generalized Dade group, May 2024
 - UC Santa Cruz Algebra and Number Theory Seminar
 > On endotrivial complexes and the generalized Dade group, May 2024
 - AMS Spring Sectional, San Francisco State University, Special Session on Group and Representation Theory